-What do you think?
+Growing Up In Serving – What do you think?
 Do mature believers find, join, maybe create a place to enjoy serving in their local churches?
 Did and does Jesus serve the church?
-Did Paul serve in the church?
-Did Peter, James, John, and millions/billions of others serve in their local churches?
+Did Paul serve in the church, and did Peter, James, John, and millions/billions of others serve in their local churches?
 Do mature Christ followers you know serve?
 Of course they do.
 So, do you serve?

 by Pastor Delbert Young